Ambient Scholarship Award Winning Essay by Ada Lian

 material for architectural use.
 Bamboo has high tensile strength, with the external layer bearing

 up to 400 MPa–similar to the tensile strength of steel.
 This also makes bamboo an ideal material

 for earthquake-resistant structures.
 For example, in 1991, twenty bamboo houses in Costa Rica

-survived a magnitude 7.5 earthquake without any structure damage.
+survived a magnitude 7.5 earthquake without any structural damage.

 Reinforcement with Bamboo

 Reinforced concrete is commonly used in buildings and bamboo is a more natural, sustainable material compared to the more commonly used steel reinforcement.
 Steel is costly, takes a lot of energy to manufacture, and is susceptible to corrosion from concrete carbonation and exposure to other concrete elements.
 An alternative to steel is bamboo because of its tensile strength.
 Its reinforcement has been tested since 1914 but it was not successful due to the swelling and contracting of raw bamboo and degradation due to fungal and insect infestations.
 However, recent studies have been conducted to design a potential bamboo-composite reinforcement system that would overcome the challenges raw bamboo has.
 In one study, bamboo is boiled and dried in an air-circulated oven to make bundled bamboo fibers.
 After the fibers are dried, they are saturated with epoxy resin and placed in a hot-press compression molding machine.
 The image above shows the developed bamboo-composite material.
 Compared to the mean tensile strength of raw material (216-323 MPa), the tensile strength of the composite version is greater (346±25 MPa).
 To determine whether the bamboo composite material will still swell and contract like raw bamboo, 10x10x10 mm samples are immersed in water for three months and the weight is measured once a day.
 The results show that the samples only have a maximum water